QingbiaoLi/QingbiaoLi.github.io/_conference/2020-GraphMAPF-AAMAS2020.md

 date: 2020-05-09
 venue: 'International Conference on Autonomous Agents and MultiAgent Systems (AAMAS)'
 paperurl: 'http://ifaamas.org/Proceedings/aamas2020/pdfs/p1901.pdf'
 citation: 'Li, Q., Gama, F., Ribeiro, A. and Prorok, A., 2020, May.
 Graph Neural Networks for Decentralized Path Planning.
-In Proceedings of the 19th International Conference on Autonomous Agents and MultiAgent Systems (pp. 1901-1903).'
+In Proceedings of the 19th International Conference on Autonomous Agents and MultiAgent Systems (ERA-A, Qualis-A1), pp. 1901-1903, 2020'
 ---
 <a href="https://youtu.be/AGDk2RozpMQ
 " target="_blank"><img src="/images/customized/GraphMAPF2020.png"